balucio/LFCS-GNS3-Lab/README.md

 ## Description

-This GNS3 lab was designed to test my knowledge in preparation for the Linux Foundation Certified System Administrator (LFCS) exam.
-It provides a practical environment that helped me to prepare for the exam.
+This GNS3 lab was designed to assess my knowledge in preparation for the Linux Foundation Certified System Administrator (LFCS) exam.
+It provides a practical environment that has helped me prepare effectively for the exam.
+Additionally, it serves as a good starting point for anyone looking to improve their Linux system administration skills.

 ## Requirements